dtolpin/offtopia.net/content/posts/session-depth.md

 </p>
 ******

-To update the beliefs based on the observed number of pages $K$, we just increment $\beta_i$ if the visitor continued to the next page, that is $i < K$, or $\alpha_i$ if the visitor left at the
+To update the beliefs based on the observed session depth $K$, we just increment $\beta_i$ if the visitor continued to the next page, that is $i < K$, or $\alpha_i$ if the visitor left at the
 $i$th page ($i = K$).
 We must also account for the uncertainty